ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

 New or updated recipe and/or diagnostic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- 🛠 :ref:`Provenance information <recording-provenance>` has been added
-- 🧪 Documentation_ for the recipe/diagnostic clearly describes what it calculates from a scientific point of view
 - 🧪 :ref:`Recipe runs successfully <testing_recipes>`
+- 🧪 :ref:`recipe_documentation` is available
 - 🧪 Figure(s) and data look as expected from literature
-- 🧪 Code is :ref:`well documented <doc_howto>` and scientifically sound
+- 🛠 :ref:`Provenance information <recording-provenance>` has been added

 New or updated data reformatting script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- 🛠 :ref:`Documentation <dataset-documentation>` is available
+- 🛠 :ref:`dataset-documentation` is available
 - 🛠 The dataset has been :ref:`added to the CMOR check recipe <dataset-test>`
 - 🧪 Numbers and units of the data look :ref:`physically meaningful <dataset-sanity-check>`